lsmo-epfl/aiida-lsmo/docs/source/workflows.rst

 The :py:func:`~aiida_lsmo.workchains.singlecomp_widom.SinglecompWidomWorkChain` work chain allows to compute the Henry's coefficient of a molecule via the Widom insertions algorithm.
-The user can specify a number of temperatures to perform this calculation, as a list value under the ``temperatures`` key of the ``parameters`` input Dict.
-The values of the ``output_parameters`` will be presented as lists as well, one for each temperature.
+The user can specify a list of temperatures to perform these calculations, and the results from the ``output_parameters`` Dict will be presented as lists as well, one for each temperature.

 Blocking spheres are computed for the molecule before the calculation.